-- The Howard Academy Trust has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.

-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
-School has a clear system of ensuring visitors are to be accompanied/supervised by regulated staff member. - The Howard Academy Trust will not tolerate or accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe).
-This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+- ^{26.1.} Thames View Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - ^{26.2.} Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
+School has a clear system of ensuring visitors are to be accompanied/supervised by regulated staff member. - 26.3.
+The Howard Academy Trust will not tolerate or accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe).
+This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - ^{26.4.} Any individual on site who is not known or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.

-25. Monitoring and Review
+27. Monitoring and Review

-- All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians. - This policy has been written in in (August 2023) to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff should have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our trust/school development plan and will be reviewed annually.
+- ^{27.1.} All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
+The policy will also be available to parents/guardians. - ^{27.2.} This policy has been written in in (August 2024) to reflect the new guidance and legislation issued in relation to safeguarding children and promoting their welfare. - ^{27.3.} All staff should have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any child protection concerns (including following learning identified from serious case reviews) or allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice.